Spain: Balearic Islands, Mallorca & Ses Salines

 Included Meals: Breakfast, Lunch

-After a bountiful buffet breakfast, travel to the region of Bunyola to start another rewarding day of cycling.
-You begin on rural farm roads past grazing sheep and lovely fincas with olive and almond groves and vineyards.
-As you ride, the majestic Tramuntana range marks your progress.
-This vast UNESCO World Heritage site—recognized for its farming terraces and ingenious irrigation systems—is home to a profusion of wildlife, including several birds of prey.
-After a stunning morning spin, you arrive in time for lunch on your own in Caimari, locally renowned for its olive oil tradition and fine herbal liquor.
-This is Mallorca at its most unspoiled, with steep forested slopes rising to high peaks.
-It exudes endless charms among its narrow streets.
+After a bountiful buffet breakfast, travel to the Bunyola region to begin another rewarding day of cycling.
+Your route starts on quiet rural roads, passing grazing sheep and traditional fincas surrounded by olive and almond groves and vineyards.
+As you ride, the majestic Tramuntana Mountains accompany your journey.
+This vast UNESCO World Heritage site—recognized for its terraced farming and ingenious irrigation systems—is also home to abundant wildlife, including several birds of prey.

 Today’s Ride Choices